-The House Judiciary Committee has been subpoening asset owners, asset managers, and shareholder advocates as part of a misguided investigation into alleged possible antitrust violations.
+The House Judiciary Committee has been subpoening asset owners, asset managers, and shareholder advocates as part of a misguided investigation into alleged possible antitrust violations

-Recently, this effort included a contentious hearing that attempted to frame ESG investing as anticompetitive.
-The hearing featured exaggerated and easily debunked claims and rhetoric, as detailed in our latest blog post.
-For a comprehensive analysis of the hearing, check out our blog here.
+This effort included a contentious hearing that attempted to frame ESG investing as anticompetitive.
+The hearing featured inflammatory rhetoric and easily debunked claims, as detailed in our blog post.
+A thorough report from the Minority released shortly before the hearing found that "[t]he evidence produced in the investigation undermines any possible theory of antitrust harm."